Reviewers evaluate articles in their specialist areas, and provide an opinion that is weighed against the opinion of one or more additional reviewers.

 Kingston University, UK

-Tania Dias Fonseca is a Lecturer in Technology Enhanced Learning at Kingston University and a Fellow of the UK Higher Education Academy.
+Tania Dias Fonseca is a Senior Lecturer in Teaching and Learning at Kingston University and a Fellow of the UK Higher Education Academy.
 Her interests lie at the intersection of education, society, and technology.
-Her research focus is on teaching and learning with digital technologies, STEM, active learning, and teacher's training.
+Her research focus is on teaching and learning with digital technologies, STEM, active learning, and teacher’s training.
 She has studied social, cultural and political aspects of youth participation with technology and civic engagement.
 She previously worked as Digital Educational Resource Coordinator for the Autonomous Region of the Azores, Portugal.
 She taught in secondary schools, and has led community and educational projects at the local, national, and European levels.

 King Abdulaziz University, Saudi Arabia